2021 NAIT Graduate Application Package

 (b) a requirement to practice under the supervision of a registered dental technologists or technician;

-This means that graduates applying for Temporary-Conditional Practice Permits must be hired to work in an environment where either a Registered Dental Technologist or Technician in good standing with the CDTA, whose Practice Permit is not issued with any conditions, will be present and provide direct supervision.
+This means that graduates applying for Temporary-Conditional Practice Permits must be hired to work in an environment where a Regulated Health Professional, that holds a current practice permit without conditions, will be present and provide direct supervision.

 (f) a requirement to complete any examinations, testing, assessment, counselling, training or education; and

-The Temporary/Conditional licensure policy requires that graduates holding temporary/conditional Practice Permits complete the practical examinations in at least one competency within 13 months of graduation.
-Applications for Practical Examinations must be submitted at least 3 months prior to the examination date.
+The Temporary/Conditional licensure policy requires that graduates holding temporary/conditional Practice Permits complete the DTETPA competency within 18 months of graduation.

 (h) a provision that the practice permit is valid only for a specified time or specified purpose.